ozkyhatice/MINISHELL/evopage.md

 Signals

-    ctrl-C in an empty prompt should display a new line with a new prompt.
+    ctrl-C in an empty prompt should display a new line with a new prompt. ctrl-\ in an empty prompt should not do anything.
-    ++++ctrl-\ in an empty prompt should not do anything. ctrl-D in an empty prompt should quit minishell --> RELAUNCH! ctrl-C in a prompt after you wrote some stuff should display a new line with a new prompt.
+    !!!!ctrl-D in an empty prompt should quit minishell --> RELAUNCH! ctrl-C in a prompt after you wrote some stuff should display a new line with a new prompt.
     The buffer should be clean too.
-Press "Enter" to make sure nothing from the previous line is executed. ctrl-D in a prompt after you wrote some stuff should not do anything. ctrl-\ in a prompt after you wrote some stuff should not do anything.
+Press "Enter" to make sure nothing from the previous line is executed.
+    !!!!ctrl-D in a prompt after you wrote some stuff should not do anything. ctrl-\ in a prompt after you wrote some stuff should not do anything.
    	Try ctrl-C after running a blocking command like cat without arguments or grep “something“.
     Try ctrl-\ after running a blocking command like cat without arguments or grep “something“.
     Try ctrl-D after running a blocking command like cat without arguments or grep “something“.
     Repeat multiple times using different commands.